JackMcnamee/theory-algos-project/README.md

 # Theory of Algorithms Project 2021
 ### Description
-This programme, written in the C programming language, calculates the [SHA512](https://www.nist.gov/publications/secure-hash-standard) value of a file entered by the user via a command line argument.
+This program, written in the C programming language, calculates the [SHA512](https://www.nist.gov/publications/secure-hash-standard) value of a file entered by the user via a command line argument.

 #### Project Structure
 - The [funcs.c](https://github.com/JackMcnamee/theory-algos-project/blob/main/funcs.c) file contains the operations, functions, and constants used in SHA512.
 These functions can be found in section [4.1.3](https://www.nist.gov/publications/secure-hash-standard) of the Secure Hash Standard Publication.